WAND (TV): WTVP: Early years

 Months after going on the air, the station was roiled by a management crisis.
-On January 20, 1954, the station failed to broadcast, and three executives—the general manager, chief engineer, and program director—resigned instead of complying with an ultimatum from owner Shellabarger.
+The station did not sign on as scheduled on January 20, 1954.
+Soon afterward, it emerged that three executives—general manager Harold Cowgill, chief engineer James Wulliman, and program director Paul Taff—had resigned instead of complying with an ultimatum from principal owner Shellabarger.
+Station stockholders sought to cut expenses by reducing staff and reassigning job duties.
+The station did not return to the air until that evening; even then, it could only air the audio portion of the Backstage for Polio benefit concert.
+Normal operations resumed the following afternoon.
 A total of 20 employees resigned, all of them identically claiming "an unstable administrative situation" and "proposed changes in program policy".
-The main issue, it turned out, was that the station had 47 employees, more than comparable stations in central Illinois.
-One of the departing executives, Harold Cowgill, went as far as to announce his intention to apply for channel 23 so as to compete with WTVP.
+At the time, the station had 47 employees, more than double the number of staffers employed by WCIA and WICS in Springfield and three times as many as WBLN in Bloomington.
+One of the departing executives, Cowgill, went as far as to announce his intention to apply for channel 23 so as to compete with WTVP.

 WTVP also had to contend with the uneven structure of television in Central Illinois.
-WCIA, as a VHF station, had a larger coverage area, better ratings and more advertiser support than WTVP, WICS in Springfield, or other UHF outlets.
-Shortly after WTVP and WICS failed at the end of 1957 in their joint bid to force WCIA to move to a UHF channel, in April 1958, Shellabarger sold controlling interest in the station to a group of Chicago businessmen.
+WCIA, as a very high frequency (VHF) station, had a larger coverage area, better ratings, and more advertiser support than WTVP, WICS, or other UHF outlets.
+Shortly after WTVP and WICS failed at the end of 1957 in their joint bid to force WCIA to move to a UHF channel, in April 1958, Shellabarger sold controlling interest in the station to a group of Chicago businessmen fronted by advertising executive George Bolas.
 Several members of the Swanson family were also represented in the ownership.

 Metromedia ownership

-The start of the 1960s would bring another change in ownership to WTVP.
-In January 1960, Prairie Television announced the sale of the station to Metropolitan Broadcasting of New York City.
-This company renamed itself Metromedia in 1961.
+In January 1960, Prairie Television announced the sale of the station to Metropolitan Broadcasting of New York City, which then renamed itself Metromedia in 1961.
 The $570,000 purchase of the station was a near-tripling of its value in two years.

 Under Metromedia, some operations of the station were shared with WTVH in Peoria, including senior leadership.
-Metromedia purchased the first video tape recorder at a central Illinois TV station for WTVP in 1961, and it also applied for and built a translator to extend its signal into the Champaign–Urbana area.
-It then worked to make the translator a moot point by filing in 1964 for a power increase for channel 17, which had never operated at its full authorized effective radiated power since beginning broadcasting.
+Metromedia purchased the first video tape recorder at a central Illinois TV station for WTVP in 1961.
+Metromedia also set about expanding WTVP's coverage area.
+It applied for and built a translator on channel 77 to extend its signal into the Champaign–Urbana area.
+It then worked to make the translator a moot point in 1964 by increasing power for channel 17, which had never operated at its full authorized effective radiated power since beginning broadcasting.
+The station had originally operated at 17,000 watts; successive increases had brought its authorized effective radiated power to 200,000 watts by January 1962.